iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 ## Workflows with Pipelines

 In our project, the data partition and preprocessing is combined by the function `split_dataset()` which accepts `preprocessor` as a parameter.
 Its functionality is further extended by the benchmarking function `benchmark()` which accepts `data`, `preprocessor`, `clf` as parameters and output model performance on train, validation and test set.
-With these functions, a ideal workflow will be:
+With these functions, an ideal workflow will be:

 1. Import data using `import_dataset()`;
 2. Build a preprocessing pipeline `preprocessor`;